-The Remuneration Committee has two members, Don Goulding (Chair) and Mark Quinn.
+The Remuneration Committee has two members, Don Goulding and Roland Grain.
 Other members of the Board may attend the Committee's meetings at the request of the Committee Chair.

 The Remuneration Committee is responsible for making recommendations to the Board on the Company's framework of Executive remuneration and its cost.
 The Committee determines the contract terms, remuneration and other benefits for the Directors.
+The contract terms, remuneration and other benefits for Kate O'Connell and Roland Grain were decided by Don Goulding and Shaun Claydon, given the constitution of the Board at the time of the appointments.